Notice of Pre-AIA or AIA Status

 Re claim 7, Bonny discloses the seal is configured to be sealed by a user of the disposable barrier [Par.
 0029 describes the seal and Par.
 0031 describes how the barrier is applied by a user.
 The barrier seal is also capable of being applied by a user.] to facilitate reduction of contamination of a tattoo machine covered by the disposable barrier [this is the intended result of the seal, and not given further patentable weight; however, the seal of Bonny is capable of such use].

-Re claim 8, Bonny discloses the disposable barrier is configured to spin around independently of the grip [Par.
-0030], thereby enabling the grip to adjust freely while the disposable barrier is protecting the tattoo machine [this is the intended use of the barrier.
-The barrier of Bonny is capable of such use].
+Re claim 8, the modified Bonny discloses the securing portion is capable of being rotatably disposed within a groove such that the grip rotates freely about the securing portion and the barrier bag remains stationary while the grip rotates, thereby enabling a user to reposition the grip without disturbing the barrier bag portion protecting the tattoo machine [this is the intended use of the barrier.
+The barrier of Bonny is capable of such use at least because it is free to rotate about the machine, Par.
+0030].

 Re claim 9, Bonny discloses the disposable barrier comprises silicone, plastic, elastic material, or a combination thereof [plastic, Par.
 0025].